MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

 **2. Clone this repository.**

+   If you received the experiment as a zip folder, you can skip this step and proceed to the next one directly.
    You can clone the repository to your local machine by running the following command in your terminal:
    ```bash
    git clone https://github.com/MultiplEYE-COST/wg1-experiment-implementation.git